On today’s episode of Live Lean TV, I’m sharing how to gain 15 pounds of muscle without getting fat.

 Before I share how to gain 15 pounds of muscle without getting fat, I have to be real with you.

-Before I share, I have to be real with you, in my opinion, muscle building is more difficult than fat loss.
+In my opinion, muscle building is more difficult than fat loss.

-Your muscle building journey will not be easy but if you’re serious and committed, follow these…
+Your muscle building journey will not be easy.

-If the main goal of your training phase is adding muscle mass, NO CARDIO is required during this phase of your training.
+If the main goal of your training phase is adding muscle mass, no cardio is required during this phase of your training.

-Focus the 45-60 minutes in the gym on lifting weights.
+I want you focusing the 45-60 minutes in the gym on lifting weights.

-Don’t just move the weight up and down as fast as possible.
+When it comes to building muscle, don’t just move the weight up and down as fast as possible.